PrefectHQ/prefect/docs/concepts/work-pools.md

 </div>

-In this case, Prefect automatically created a new `my-pool` work pool.
+In this case, Prefect automatically created a new `my-queue` work queue.

 By default, the agent polls the API specified by the `PREFECT_API_URL` environment variable.
 To configure the agent to poll from a different server location, use the `--api` flag, specifying the URL of the server.